t0asty/jentic-summer-hackathon/README.md

-# 🚀 Jentic Hackathon 2025
+# 🚀 Jentic Summer Hackathon 2025

-Welcome to the Jentic Hackathon!
+Welcome to the Jentic Summer Hackathon!
 Join us in building the future of AI agents and workflow automation.
 Whether you have 2 hours or a full weekend, there's a place for you to contribute meaningfully to our open-source ecosystem.

 ## 🎯 What We're Building